spatialos/gdk-for-unity/docs/content/get-started/upload-launch.md

 <br/>
 ### Upload and launch your cloud deployment

 The FPS Starter Project has the Deployments window in the Unity Editor which you can use to do this.
+(Note that this window is only available as part of the FPS Starter Project; it's not part of the GDK.)

 #### 1. Reference your Unity project in the Deployments window